Run AppCode for the first time

 Download and install additional plugins

-If necessary, download and install additional plugins that are not bundled with the IDE from the AppCode plugins repository.
+If necessary, click Plugins in the left-hand pane and download and install additional plugins from the AppCode plugins repository.

 Start a project in AppCode